TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ## Act 4 – Validation Rules and Edge Cases

- - **Jan:** "We should probably add some validation to catch edge cases.
+ - **Dev:** "We should probably add some validation to catch edge cases.
 Let me create a new file..." *(creates validation-rules.ts)*
- - Your view switches to the new file automatically.
+ - Sta's view switches to the new file automatically.

 ```typescript
 /**